Can Americans Claim EC261 Compensation?

 NYC → Paris | Air France | Yes |

-NYC → Paris | Delta | Usually No |
+NYC → Paris | Delta | No |

 Rome → Boston | American Airlines | Yes |

-Boston → London | British Airways | Yes |
+Boston → London | Yes |

-Situations where Americans don't qualify
+Where Americans don't qualify for compensation

-Why airlines rarely tell passengers about EU261
+Why airlines rarely tell passengers about EC261

 It isn't in airlines' best interests to tell people.
 And since carriers are not required to educate passengers on their rights, even in Europe, the onus is on passengers to understand that they are entitled to compensation, as well as reimbursement for reasonable expenses in the meantime.